apostrophecms/apostrophe-documentation/modules/apostrophe-attachments/index.md

 size, as it does with GIF, JPEG and PNG files.

 Accepts either an entire attachment object or an extension.

+Can accept `jpeg` or `jpg`, because it is needed prior to the imagemagick code that resolves that difference.
+### resolveExtension(*extension*) *[api]*
+Resolve a file extension such as jpeg to its canonical form (jpg).
+If no extension map is configured for this extension, return it as-is.
 ### addTypeMigration() *[api]*

 ### addDocReferencesMigration() *[api]*